Between Sheets and Words

 Rafael obeyed, but not before murmuring against her lips: — Only if you promise you won’t run away again.

 She didn’t answer.
-Instead, she pulled his shirt up, yanking it off with an urgency that left them both breathless.
-His skin was hot under her hands, his muscles tensing as she explored every familiar and yet strangely new inch.
+Instead, she pulled his shirt up, tearing it off with an urgency that left them both breathless.
+His skin was hot under her hands, his muscles tensing as she explored every familiar and strangely new inch.
 Rafael groaned when her fingers found the button of his pants, and for a moment, Clara hesitated, remembering his words—*not unless it’s for real*.

 But then he kissed her again, with a hunger that erased all doubts, and she knew that in that moment, there was no room for anything but the desire consuming them.